product guideMar 15, 2026·12 min read

 Tier: Tier 2 Classification

-the analysis model generates two outputs: (1) structured Notion pre-demo brief with 7 sections — Company Overview, Attendee Profile, Competitive Landscape, Talking Points, Potential Objections, Demo Strategy, DAP Summary; (2) personalized Gmail follow-up draft.
+This is the final deliverable — what lands in your inbox or dashboard. the analysis model generates two outputs: (1) structured Notion pre-demo brief with 7 sections — Company Overview, Attendee Profile, Competitive Landscape, Talking Points, Potential Objections, Demo Strategy, DAP Summary; (2) personalized Gmail follow-up draft.
 Follow-up gate optionally skips Gmail draft creation.

 The entire pipeline executes without manual intervention.
-From trigger to output, every decision point is deterministic: if a condition is met, the next agent fires; if not, the record is handled according to a documented fallback path.
-There are no silent failures.
-Every execution produces a traceable audit trail that you can review, export, or feed into your own reporting tools.
+From trigger to output, every decision point follows a documented path.
+Every execution produces a traceable audit trail.

-This architecture follows the ForgeWorkflows principle of tested, measured, documented automation.
-Every node in the pipeline has been validated during ITP (Inspection and Test Plan) testing, and the error handling matrix in the bundle documents the recovery path for each failure mode.
+All nodes have been validated during Independent Test Protocol (ITP) testing on n8n v2.7.5.
+The error handling matrix in the bundle documents the recovery path for each failure mode.

 INFO